amitabhnag/FakeReviewGenerator/README.md

 ### Installation

+Run `python setup.py install`.
 The python file `setup.py` will ensure the required packages are installed in the local environment.

 ### Prerequisites